Lavenders are native to the Mediterranean and parts of Europe that have hot temperatures, sunny days, and minimal rainfall.

 It also depends on the care they are given.
 With correct care, they can live for years.
 But with incorrect care, they may only last a few months!

-Factors that can affect how long lavender plants live include:
+Factors that can affect how long lavender plants live to include:

 - Lavender variant and its tolerance to different climates